 International Student Fees: $26,950

 Includes tuition, room and board, ESL support, insurance, activity fee, book fee, extra-curricular activity fees, airport trips for fall arrival and spring departure, and home stays or airport trips for Christmas and Spring Break.
 Does not include the graduation fee of $60 or medical fees not covered by insurance.

 This fee also covers several day trips during both semesters for shopping trips to Asian markets, eating at Asian restaurants, and attending various concerts, sporting events, and plays.

 Also included are two major trips per year.
 Past trips have gone to Chicago; the Rocky Mountains in Colorado; San Antonio, Texas; Branson, Missouri; Kansas City, Missouri; Washington, D.C.; and Denver, Colorado.

 All tuition and fees are due by June 1.
 For application or visa appointment after June 1, one full semester payment is due before the I-20 will be issued.
 If the student does not receive his/her visa, the tuition payment will be refunded (less the wiring fee) upon our receipt of the official document stating the reason for denial.

 Since all accounts with the school are due and payable on June 1, the following refunds will be made to students who withdraw.
-Tuition and dorm fees: 50% for an academic semester in which classes have met for ten days or less.
-No refund for semesters in which classes have met for more than ten days.
+Students who register but do not attend will be charged for one semester.
 No refunds will be given if a student is dismissed for disciplinary reasons.